rick-yo/canvas-lib/README.md

 # Design

 * Canvas, shape container, add/remove/draw shape, event delegation and dispatch
-* Shape All concrete shape extends Shape, style、position property and shapes'events stored here
+* Shape, All concrete shape extends Shape, style、position property and shapes'events stored here
-* Group, special Shape, it stored shape added to it. and change it's property like style and position
+* Group, special Shape container, it stored shape added to it. and change it's property like style and position